 Two other things to know: Coco coir is particularly sensitive to salts and contaminants, because it has chemical and physical properties that interact with water and whatever’s in it in ways that no other marijuana root zone media does, so always use reverse osmosis water.

-Please be careful not to overwater.
-Coco coir is like a sponge.
+Be careful not to overwater.
 Too many coco coir users drown their cannabis roots, which is especially bad for tender seedlings and clones that don’t yet have fully-formed root systems.

 Marijuana Coco Coir Growing Fact #5:

 If you use regular hydroponics nutrients or organic nutrients with coco coir, you’ll almost certainly see crop problems.
 I used to hate coco coir, until someone explained to me that it was the fertilizers I was using, not just the coir, that caused the problems.